-STEM Studies Pathway
+STEM Studies

-A student project in this pathway might focus on geology, ecology, biology, marine biology, zoology, botany, anatomy & physiology, biochemical engineering, chemistry, biotechnology, pharmacology, medicine, epidemiology, meteorology, astronomy, space science, oceanography, renewable energy, environmental science, natural resource management, agriculture, food science, & more.
-For example, a student in this pathway might choose to do one of the following:
+A student project might focus on geology, ecology, biology, marine biology, zoology, botany, anatomy and physiology, biochemical engineering, chemistry, biotechnology, pharmacology, medicine, epidemiology, meteorology, astronomy, space science, oceanography, renewable energy, environmental science, natural resource management, agriculture, food science, and more.
+For example, a student might design a project such as:

-- Hold interviews and perform research to understand the history of firefighting in New York State and create an educational booklet with the findings. - Learn more about genetics and my own family traits.
-Research and make a presentation for my family on the implications.
+- Hold interviews and perform research to understand the history of firefighting in New York State and create an educational booklet with the findings. - Learn more about genetics and one's own family traits.
+Research and make a presentation for one's family on the implications.